pioneersprize/Polkadot-Pioneers-Prize/applications/reed-solomon-perf.md

 6. determine a threshold, where which one is more performant
 7. implement a dynamic switch over

-> :exclamation: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable!

 ### Overview

 - **Total Estimated Duration:** 3 months